-Complete proposals must be emailed to the contact emails above or delivered by hand in a sealed envelope marked 'Call for proposals for grants to provide access to justice, counselling and protection support services on child abuse, sexual and gender-based violence and violence against women' to the address below not later than Friday, 9 November 2018 at 16:00 hrs (Fiji time).
+Complete proposals must be emailed to the contact emails above or delivered by hand in a sealed envelope marked 'Call for proposals for grants to provide access to justice support services for persons with physical and psychosocial disabilities' to the address below not later than Friday, 9 November 2018 at 16:00 hrs (Fiji time).
 Late bids will be rejected.